doina1234/genome_analysis_pipeline_update/README.md

 The Snakemake pipeline performs the following steps:

 1. **Quality Control and Trimming**
-   - `fastqc_raw`: Runs [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on raw sequencing reads to assess the quality of the reads by providing summary statistics and visualizations.
-   - `fastp`: Uses [FastP](https://github.com/OpenGene/fastp)to remove low-quality bases and adapter sequences from raw reads to improve downstream analysis.
+   - `fastp`: Uses [fastp](https://github.com/OpenGene/fastp) to remove low-quality bases and adapter sequences from raw reads to improve downstream analysis.
-   - `fastqc_trimmed`: Runs FastQC again on the trimmed reads to verify the quality improvements made by Trimmomatic.
+   - `fastqc`: Runs [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on raw sequencing and trimmed reads.
-   - `multiqc`: Uses [MultiQC](https://multiqc.info/) to aggregate multiple FastQC reports into a single, comprehensive summary report.
+   - `multiqc`: Uses [MultiQC](https://multiqc.info/) to aggregate multiple FastQC reports into summary report.

 2. **Genome Assembly**
    - `spades`: Runs [SPAdes](http://cab.spbu.ru/software/spades/) to assemble the processed reads into contiguous sequences (contigs) (default).
-   - `unicycler`: if you sspecifiy in the config.yaml file `assembler: unicycler`, you can run this assembler as alternative.
+   - `unicycler`: If you sspecifiy in the config.yaml file `assembler: unicycler`, you can run [Unicycler](https://github.com/rrwick/Unicycler) as alternative.
    - `fix_contigs`: Fixes formatting issues in SPAdes contigs by trimming headers and ensuring compatibility with subsequent tools.
-   - `quast`: Uses [QUAST](http://quast.sourceforge.net/quast) to assess the quality of the genome assembly by providing various metrics and visualizations.
+   - `quast`: Uses [QUAST](http://quast.sourceforge.net/quast) to assess the quality of the genome assembly.

 3. **Genome Annotation and Orthology Prediction**
    - `prokka`: Uses [Prokka](https://github.com/tseemann/prokka) to annotate the assembled contigs with gene functions, identifying coding sequences, rRNAs, tRNAs, and other genomic features.
    - `eggnog-mapper`: Uses [eggNOG-mapper](http://eggnog-mapper.embl.de/) to perform fast functional annotation of the assembled contigs by mapping them to orthologous groups.
    - `KEGGaNOG`: Integrates [KEGG](https://www.genome.jp/kegg/) pathways with eggNOG annotations to provide insights into the biochemical pathways present in the genomes.

 4. **Copy Files and Reference**